KenKundert/nestedtext/doc/file_format.rst

     A *NestedText* document encoded in UTF-8.

+**Line breaks**:

+    A *NestedText* document is partitioned into lines where the lines are split by CR LF, CR, or LF where CR and LF are the ASCII carriage return and line feed characters.
+A single document may employ any or all of these ways of splitting lines.

 **Line types**:

     Each line in a *NestedText* document is assigned one of the following types: